Seikonolff/Projet-Tang-air/readme.txt

 ## Features

-- Flight search by departure and arrival airports.
+- Flight search by departure airports and dates.
 - Seat reservation on available flights.
 - Passenger rating after the flight.
 - Detailed information about flights, including airports, pilots, and aircraft.